-Guarana — a tropical plant known for its seeds, which contain a high concentration of natural caffeine.
-The Amazon basin is considered the homeland of guarana, where the plant has long been used by local peoples to prepare stimulating beverages.
+Guarana is a tropical plant known for its seeds, which contain a high concentration of natural caffeine.
+The plant is native to the Amazon basin, where it has been used by local tribes for making stimulating beverages for centuries.
 Today, guarana is widely used in the food industry and supplements due to its tonic properties.

 History and Origin